WHY ARE YOUR COURSES MORE EXPENSIVE THAN OTHER SCHOOLS IN YOUR AREA?

 HOW MANY STUDENTS WILL BE ON THE SAILBOAT?

-We offer an industry-leading two students to one instructor ratio for our ASA101 & 103 courses.
+If reserving as an individual there is a three student limit.
+Our couples sailing lesson(s) is a two student limit.
 This will give you more time sailing the boat and less time watching others sail.
 We will allow a single group of 3 or 4 if family.
 Our 104 course carries a maximum of three students per lesson.

 WHAT ARE THE SLEEPING ACCOMMODATIONS?

-Island Song (used for 101 & 103) has one private berth (bedroom), a non-private quarter-berth, and two settees (couches) for sleeping.
+Island Song (used for 101 & 103) has a v-berth (bed/bedroom), a quarter-berth, and two settees (couches) for sleeping.
 When sleeping at anchor your Instructor will be sleeping aboard using either the non-used berth or one of the settees.